-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Canon 760D or the Canon G9 X – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 760D:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Scores markedly higher (7 points) in the DXO overall assessment.